AgileVentures/av-static-website/source/blog_articles/2016-10-28-opportunity-in-disguise.html.markdown

 author: Sam Joseph
 ---

-The new plan payment end points are winding their way to production, and I stepped back to the AsyncVoter code, which was now green, following a mob session with Michael, Raphael and Alex yesterday.
+The new plan payment end points are winding their way to production, and I stepped back to the AsyncVoter code (which was now green) following a mob session with Michael, Raphael and Alex yesterday.
 I wasn't there so apologies if I left anyone out.
 I know Joao, Junior and Chaiwa are following things closely.
 The clear difference for me between a Node/Express app and a Ruby/Sinatra app is that I can pretty much fix any problem very fast in the latter.
 I've done Node/Express here and there over the years, but nothing like the volume I have in Ruby.
 Raphael also talked about things being slow going in their session, but they'd got everything green.
 I think ultimately it had come down to making sure the correct database setup was going on in the `server.js` file:

 ```js
 var mongoose = require('mongoose');